pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 Surge Cans Manip:
 - [Optimal](https://www.youtube.com/watch?v=8Pa2f2WxCe4)
-- [Palette Cans](https://youtu.be/_tWhfBITf_g) (aka 'cheater' palette, allows you to see through Rock Tunnel)
+- [Palette Cans](https://youtu.be/_tWhfBITf_g) (allows you to see through Rock Tunnel by changing the palette)
+- [60/60 Cans](https://www.youtube.com/watch?v=T6pXrZ9_Vq0) (slightly slower, but great success chance)

 **Surge**
 - Voltorb:
-	- If HP < 21 Thrash
+	- 1-24 Thrash
-	- Otherwise BB + HA
+	- 25+ BB + HA
 - Pikachu:
 	- Thrash
 - Raichu:
-	- If you are confused on Raichu, consider swapping to bird/Squirtle if you are dead to hitting yourself
+	- If you are confused and dead to a self hit, swap to your bird or Squirtle

-- Get the Bike Voucher and use Dig on Paras
+Get the Bike Voucher and use Dig on Paras

 ## Cerulean City